 Section 1 - General

-Article 1 - Scope of applicability .
-3
+Article 1 - Scope of applicability

 Article 2 - Definitions of terms used

 Article 3 - The programme objective

-Article 4 - The programme's final attainment levels
+Article 4 - The programme's final learning outcomes

 Article 5 - Admission to the programme

 Article 6 - Completion of bridging programme prior to admission to the degree programme

 Article 7 - Not applicable

 Article 8 - Taking the programme on a full-time or part-time basis

 Article 9 - Language

 Section 2 - Composition of the study programme and the degree audit

 Article 10 - Composition of the study programme and the degree audit

 Section 3 - Honours Programme

 Article 11 - Honours Programme Master

 Section 4 - Registering and withdrawing

 Article 12 - Registering for written examinations

 Article 13 - Registering for practicals

+Article 14 - Withdrawal or absence

-Section 5 - Interim Examinations
+Section 5 - Examinations

-Article 15 - Number, times and frequency of interim examinations
+Article 15 - Number and times of examinations

-Article 15 - Number, times and frequency of interim examinations
+Article 16 - Sequence of examinations

-Article 17 - Validity of interim examinations
+Article 17 - Validity of examinations

-Article 17 - Validity of Interim examinations
+Article 18 - The form of examination and method of assessment

 Article 19 - Oral examinations

 Article 20 - Determining and announcing the results

-Article 20 - Determining and armounting the results
+Article 21 - The right to inspect the results

 Article 22 - Discussing the examination results

 Section 6 - Studying with a disability

 Article 23 - Adaptations to help students with a disability

-Section 7 - Exemptions
+Section 7 - Exemptions .
+11

-Article 24 - Exemption from interim examinations or practicals
+Article 24 - Exemption from examinations or practicals .
+11

-Section 8 - Degree audit 11
+Section 8 - Degree audit

-Article 25 - The times and frequency of the degree audit
+Article 25 - not applicable

 Section 9 - Study progress checks

 Article 26 - not applicable

-Article 27 - not appilcable 12
+Article 27 - not applicable

-Article 28 - Study progress checks 12
+Article 28 - Study progress checks

 Section 10 - Contravention, changes and implementation

 Article 29 - Contravening the regulations

 Article 30 - Changes to the regulations

-Article 31 - Transitional regulations 12
+Article 31 - Transitional regulations

 Article 32 - Publication of the regulations

-Article 33 - Effective date 13
+Article 33 - Effective date

-Annendix A: Article 23 1/
+Appendix A: Article 23 .
+14